rubynz/talks/source/talks/2013-10-17-quick-and-dirty-rails.md

 author: Daniel Fone
 venue: Christchurch Ruby
 date: 2013-10-17
+upcoming: true
-intro: "Upcoming talk: Putting the fun back in dysfunctional."
+intro: Putting the fun back in dysfunctional.
 ---

+*This upcoming talk will be given on October 17th at [Newbie Night](http://christchurch.ruby.org.nz/).*

 I remember when I was first switching from PHP to Rails, a huge appeal was how quickly you could prototype things.
 So…